coveooss/pypi-publish-with-poetry/README.md

           dry-run: ${{ github.ref != 'refs/heads/main' && github.event.inputs.publish != 'true' }}

-So that:

-- Running the action from the main branch will automatically publish a new version.
-- Running the action from other branches will produce a dry run.
-- Running the action manually on a branch and typing in "true" when prompted will publish a prerelease version.

-The options are described in details at [the top of the action file](./action.yml).
+More options are described at [the top of the action file](./action.yml).

 # How to start a new project

-When starting a new project, we recommend setting the version to `0.1.0` as the first official public release, as described in the [semantic versioning FAQ](https://semver.org/#how-should-i-deal-with-revisions-in-the-0yz-initial-development-phase).
+When starting a new project, we recommend setting your project's version to `0.1.0` as the first official public release, as described in the [semantic versioning FAQ](https://semver.org/#how-should-i-deal-with-revisions-in-the-0yz-initial-development-phase).